Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations: Conclusions

 \section{Conclusions}

-In this paper, we utilize the high-redshift suite of the FIRE-2 cosmological hydrodynamic simulations to investigate the evolution of gas-phase metallicity gradients in galaxies from $z\sim10$ down to $z\sim5$, spanning the reionization epoch.
+In this paper, we utilize the high-redshift suite of the FIRE-2 cosmological hydrodynamic simulations to investigate the evolution of gas-phase metallicity gradients in galaxies from $z\sim10$ down to $z\sim5$, spanning the EoR.
 Our analysis is based on 22 simulated galaxies covering a wide range of stellar masses.
-Leveraging the detailed physical modeling and high numerical resolution of FIRE-2, we accurately characterize galaxy properties, including star formation and kinematics, and examine how these processes influence the spatial distribution of metals in early galaxies.

-By systematically quantifying the relationship between metallicity gradients and global galaxy properties such as stellar mass, sSFR, and gas velocity metrics, we provide deeper insights into the physical mechanisms responsible for shaping the chemical structures of EoR galaxies.
+By quantifying the relationship between gradients and galaxy properties such as stellar mass, star forming, and gas velocity metrics, we provide deeper insights into the physical mechanisms responsible for shaping the chemical structures of EoR galaxies.